voschezang/coding-handbook/labour.md

 <img src="img/objective-initiative.png" alt="objective-initiative" style="width:60%;" />

 Choosing the right objective and initiatives is a challenge in itself.
 See [goals](goals-planning-strategy.md).
+After choosing a goal, one can specify [requirements](requirements-engineering.md).

-### Organized Labour
+## Organized Labour

 Labour can be divided into *processes* and *projects*.
 It is done by a person or an *organization* and it involves *resources*.
 Often it involves of various sorts.
 Al of these concepts may involve [management](management-principles.md).